unyimeudemy/HNGTemperatureApp/README.md

 }
 ```
 Location and temperature details are obtained from [WeatherApi](https://www.weatherapi.com/).
 The code is
-deployed on an AWS EC2 instance and can be accessed via the endpoint:
+deployed on an AWS EC2 instance and can be accessed via the GET endpoint:
 `http://ec2-3-80-223-233.compute-1.amazonaws.com:8080/api/hello?visitor_name="Mark"`